Foo-Manroot/foo-manroot.github.io/_posts/2017-11-18-gnuradio-ook.markdown

 ref: gnuradio-ook
 ---

-This is my last year in college, and for my end-of-degree project I'm investigating the use of SDR
+This is my last year in university, and for my end-of-degree project I'm investigating the use of SDR
 [(Software Defined Radio)](https://en.wikipedia.org/wiki/Software-defined_radio) to intercept and attack insecure radio communications.